BangaloreNewbies/task-manager-frontend/README.md

 Runs the app in development mode.
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 The page will reload if you make edits, and you will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `dist` folder.
-The build is optimized for the best performance.

-### `npm run preview`

-After building, you can run this command to locally preview the production build.

-### `npm run deploy`

-Deploys the project to GitHub Pages (or another specified platform using the `gh-pages` package).
-Make sure to build the project before running this command.

-## Deployment

-To deploy the app:

-1. Build the project:
-    ```bash
-    npm run build
-    ```

-2. Deploy the build using the following command:
-    ```bash
-    npm run deploy
-    ```

-Make sure the `deploy` script in your `package.json` is set up to deploy from the `dist` directory.
-(This project uses `gh-pages` for deployment.)

----

-This format is ready to be copied into your **README.md** file directly!
-Let me know if you need further adjustments.